ambengers/eloquent-pdf/README.md

 ### Eloquent PDF with Medialibrary

-This package also offers an elegant way to associate the PDF file to the eloquent model using Medialibrary package.
+This package also offers an elegant way to associate PDF file to the Eloquent Model using Medialibrary package.
-To do that, you will need to use a trait to your Eloquent PDF class,
+To do that, you will need to use a trait on your Eloquent PDF class.

 ``` php
 use Ambengers\EloquentPdf\InteractsWithMediaLibrary;